-Lyndall Cain co-convenes and teaches on both Critical Thinking in Curatorship and Local Issues in Curatorship, with Carine Zaayman and Nina Liebenberg, respectively.
-While she works largely with the Honours in Curatorship students as their liaison officer, and is interested in the intersection of education and curating, she is also a writer of fiction and likes to look at curating as a creative process that spans all disciplines, or as another form of storytelling.
+She co-convened and taught on both Critical Thinking in Curatorship and Local Issues in Curatorship, with Carine Zaayman and Nina Liebenberg, respectively.
+She spent a lot of time working with the Honours in Curatorship students (particularly through teaching and providing writing and administrative support) and while she is interested in the intersection of education and curating, she is also a writer of fiction and likes to look at curating as a creative process that spans all disciplines, or as another form of storytelling.